xsdk-project/GettingStarted/index.rst

 xSDK Getting Started Guide
 ======================================================

-The Extreme Scale Software Development Kit (xSDK) is a meta-package providing a common system for installing and working with a variety of open source High Performance Computing packages.
+The Extreme-scale Scientific Software Development Kit (xSDK) is a meta-package providing a common system for installing and working with a variety of open-source High Performance Computing (HPC) packages.
 This document describes the various interoperability layers of the xSDK and how to install and use the xSDK.